From social etiquette and shared values to popular hobbies and attitudes towards work, we provide a general overview of Austrian people.

 Whether you are moving alone or with family, it’s wise to read up on Austrian etiquette and culture as well as what to expect in the business world.
-Then, of course, depending on who you are, you might want to know more specific information about topics such as human rights, LGBT+ rights, and women’s rights in Austria.
+Then, of course, depending on who you are, you might want to know more specific information about topics such as human and civil rights, LGBT+ rights, and women’s rights in Austria.

 To help you get more acquainted with the country, however, this guide to Austrian people and the nation’s population includes the following information:

 - The Austrian people in numbers and facts

 - Common personality traits and stereotypes of Austrian people

 - The culture and values of Austrian people

 - What Austrian people like to do